 GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

-TL;DR: For a Korean-targeted site, GSC (Google Search Console) shows only 10–20% of the real traffic.
-The real channels are Naver SearchAdvisor + Cloudflare Web Analytics.
-GSC is the side dish, not the main course.
+TL;DR: For a Korean-targeted site, GSC (Google Search Console) shows you only about 10–20% of the real traffic.
+The main channels are Naver SearchAdvisor and Cloudflare Web Analytics; I'd treat GSC as the side dish, not the main course.

 The trigger — panic over GSC